tokuhirom/Sub-Retry/README.md

     Return value of this function is the return value of `\&code`.
 This function cares [wantarray](http://search.cpan.org/perldoc?wantarray).

     You can also customize the retry condition.
-In that case `\&retry_if` specify coderef.
-The coderef arguments is return value the same.
+In that case `\&retry_if` specify CodeRef.
+The CodeRef arguments is return value the same.
 (Default: retry condition is throws exception)

         use Sub::Retry;
         use Cache::Memcached::Fast;